gerson-a/TechDeals-eCommerce-Analysis/README.md

 ### Yearly Trends:
 From 2019-2022, TechDeals averaged slightly over **$7 million in sales and 27k orders per year** , eclipsing **$28 million in total sales and 108k orders** over the four year period.

-2019 was TechDeals' weakest overall year with less than $4 million in sales, but the company recieved a massive boost following the onset of the pandemic, with **order count doubling in 2020** to nearly 34k total orders.
+2019 was TechDeals' weakest overall year with less than $4 million in sales, but the company recieved a massive boost following the onset of the pandemic, as **order count doubled in 2020** to nearly 34k total orders.
 Average Order Value (AOV) also increased **31% to approximately $300 in 2020**, leading to a **163% spike in sales** and their best overall year, **totalling over $10 million in sales**.

 However, TechDeals has since seen consecutive years of sales decline, with **sales falling 10% in 2021** (despite a 6% YoY increase in orders) and a precipitous fall of **-46% in sales and -40% in orders** from 2021 to 2022.
 By 2022's conclusion, AOV had also fallen sharply, **dropping back to 2019 levels of approximately $229 spent per order.**